Barker, Samuel Lorenzo(born: 1878 - died: 1971)

 According to Kentucky Birth Records, Professor S. L. Barker was born in Christian County, KY, the son of Ellin Sumers (?) and Bob Barker.
 [Tennessee is also given as his birth location in Census Records.]

 S. L. Barker was the husband of Callie Coleman Barker (b.
-1878 in TN), who was a teacher and seamstress.
+1878 in TN), a teacher and seamstress.
 They were the parents of nine children, one of whom was Roberta L. Barker Woodard, listed in The Black Women in the Middle West Project, by D. C. Hine, et al.

 For more on Samuel L. Barker see the Kentucky Negro Educational Association Journal, 1916-1952.
 For more on the Second District Association of Colored Teachers of Kentucky see "Colored Column" in The Bee, 12/05/1911, p.
 2.